Things to do in the Isle of Man

 The infamous Manx cats with no tails

-I mentioned earlier that the Isle of Man has a fascinating history.
-It’s also incredibly diverse, and the Manx are extremely culturally proud people.
+The Isle of Man has a fascinating and diverse history.
+If you get to chat with the locals here, you’ll see that the Manx are extremely culturally proud people.

-With this in mind, the Manx Museum is a great starting point for your trip before you head out and explore the island.
-You’ll learn of our rich Viking heritage and the wonders of our natural world to the legendary bikers of the TT races.
+The Manx Museum is a great starting point for your trip.
+You’ll learn of our rich Viking heritage, the wonders of our natural world and the legendary bikers of the TT races.

 4. Admire the Rugged Coastline Along Marine Drive